 - Device - belongs to User.
 When User starts using application after installation then device pairing is performed.
 After pairing device with some unique id(constant across installations and users), unique device installation id is generated and this installation is assigned to particular User.
 It is possible to have one active installation on specific device for specific User.
 If other User starts using application on same device then another device pairing is performed and all data from previous installation will be wiped.

 - Card - belongs to User.
 User can have many cards.
 Card is identified via internal id given after storing card on Wallet Server.
 Whole PAN is stored on Wallet Server(always or short period of time).

 - Payment Token - after PAN digitization, device Payment Token is created also on Wallet Server side without any sensitive data.
 One PAN can have one device Payment Token on specific device installation at the same time which is INACTIVE, ACTIVE or SUSPENDED.

 Web frontend application which is dedicated for back office to manage all User data.

 Verestro provides Software Development Kit (SDK) called Wallet SDK which can be used in Mobile Payment Application.
 As a company, Verestro provides many products which can be used in single application.
 For that reason Wallet SDK is divided into separated modules which covers different functionalities.
-There are two main modules dedicated for Verestro Cloud Payments: MDC SDK and UCP SDK.
+There are two main modules dedicated for Verestro Cloud Payments: MDC SDK and VCP SDK.
 MDC SDK is core Verestro module responsible for user data management: authentication, payment cards management - since these are main functionalities used in every product.
-UCP SDK is dedicated for performing digitization and payments using Payment Token.
-In payment context UCP SDK wraps Mastercard Cloud Based Payment SDK.
+VCP SDK is dedicated for performing digitization and payments using Payment Token.
+In payment context VCP SDK wraps Mastercard Cloud Based Payment SDK.

 Wallet SDK has some mandatory requirements to make it work: